gurkenlabs/litiengine-docs/user-interface/# Create a simple HUD.md

 ## initializing a new HUD in the `GameScreen` class

-Now to actually see a HUD, we first need to create a new one in our `GameScreen` class
+Now to actually see our HUD, we first need to instantiate it in our `GameScreen` class

 ```java
 package org.example;